stefan-hoeck/idris2-tutorial/README.md

 The content will be organized in several parts, with the part about the core language features being the main guide to functional programming in Idris.
-Every part consists of several tutorials, each trying to cover in depth a certain aspect of the Idris programming language and its core libraries.
-Most tutorials come with (sometimes lots of) exercises, with solutions available in directory `src/Solutions`.
+Every part consists of several chapters, each trying to cover in depth a certain aspect of the Idris programming language and its core libraries.
+Most chapters come with (sometimes lots of) exercises, with solutions available in directory `src/Solutions`.

 Right now, even the part about core language features is not